how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 Trouble is, I wasn’t very compassionate to myself back then, in fact my self critic was my main companion and at times she was brutal.

-It took many years, as it often does, to diagnose my chronic health condition and during this time, my self critic was having a great old time.
+It took many years, as it often does (particularly for women!), to diagnose a chronic health condition and during this time, my self critic was having a great old time.

 I on the other hand was not.

-Many things in my life were going beautifully, my darling son was growing into a beautiful human being.
-I had met and married a kind and caring man and I was surrounded by people who I loved and loved me in return.
+Many things in my life were going beautifully, my darling son was growing into a beautiful adult, I had met and married a kind and caring man and I was surrounded by people who I loved and loved me in return.

-Depression and anxiety don’t care about that, not one little bit and my self critic knew it could speak louder than any of those people in my life.
+Depression, anxiety and burnout don’t care about that, not one little bit and my self critic knew it could speak louder than any of those people in my life.

 Let’s face it, it was with me constantly, and closer than anyone else could be.